Some history of the Talbot Hotel

 Have Your Say

 If you would like to share any further information on the Talbot Hotel - perhaps you drank here in the past?
 Or maybe knew a previous publican?
 Whatever the reason it would be great to hear of your stories or gossip.
-Simply send a message and I'll post it here.
+Simply send a message and I will post it here.

 Related Newspaper Articles